Jack Davey (cricketer): Later life

 With the end of his career with Gloucestershire, Davey embarked on new pursuits.
 In an interview for the Wisden Cricketers' Almanack in 1975, he stated his desire to become a heavy goods vehicle driver on a full-time basis, having worked as one for the winters of 1973 and 1974 after acquiring his licence.
-In previous winters he had worked as a carpet salesman in Bristol, where he had made his home with his wife, Melora, who herself was originally from Princetown, Devon.
+In previous winters he had worked as a carpet salesman in Bristol, where he had made his home with his wife, Melora, who was originally from Princetown, Devon.
 The end of his professional cricketing career did not bring an end to his cricketing endeavours.
 He appeared for Devon in a single Minor Counties Championship match in 1981 against Cornwall, as well as making 2 List A appearances in the 1983 NatWest Trophy against Leicestershire and Warwickshire in the 1985 NatWest Trophy.
 He later ran the Court Farm pub in Abbotskerswell for many years.

 Davey appeared in the 1997 documentary Grace & Favour: A Portrait of Gloucestershire County Cricket Club, alongside former teammates Zaheer Abbas and David Allen, and later Gloucestershire player Mark Alleyne.
 In 2009, he appeared in a short comedy film entitled Dow Jones, where he played the part of Dow Jones' girlfriend.
 When his lifelong friend and former teammate David Shepherd died, Davey described him as being "like a brother".
 At the time of Shepherd's funeral, Davey was semi-retired and living in Topsham, Devon.